driveralex/AC562/CR.md

 }
 ```

-The we just have to mofify the vertex attribute.
+The we just have to modify the vertex attribute.

 ```r
 colorgraph <- function(igraph,inputcolor,inputtype)